avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 ##### Avoid Deep Idealogical Thinking

-He uses this to prevent his mind becoming cabbage, specifically when drifting too far into an ideology.
+He uses this to prevent his mind from becoming cabbage, specifically when drifting too far into an ideology.
 Why?
-Because an ideology can cloud our judgement to the point of blatantly ignoring facts due to our commitment to them.
+Because an ideology can cloud our judgment to the point of blatantly ignoring facts due to our commitment to them.
 The story he gives to show how tragic doing so can be is about Scandinavian canoeists:

 > "In my mind, I got a little example I use whenever I think about ideology and it’s these Scandinavian canoeists who succeeded in taming all the rapids of Scandinavia and they thought they would tackle the whirlpools in the Aaron Rapids here in the United States.
 The death rate was 100 percent.
 A big whirlpool is not something you want to go into and I think the same is true about a really deep ideology."

 For development teams, this means just because you've always followed a specific style or used a specific library that you WON'T change even if it makes sense to do so.
 React is an awesome library and I see so many benefits to using it, but what if that changes?
 Are you so far into the React ideology of web dev that you won't change?

 Think about all of those who strongly argued for spaces versus tabs.
 They [committed](https://www.mentalmodeldictionary.com/mental-model/commitmentAndConsistency) to it.
-Then, a member of the team joins who needs more accessibility during development - lo and behold tabs it is!
+Then, a member of the team joins who need more accessibility during development - lo and behold tabs it is!
 How much easier is it to change if you haven't argued and committed to spaces as the only way to go?
 So much easier!
 Why?
 Because now you don't have to admit being wrong or admit to having to change.
 Instead, you list out why spaces make sense but one must always be open to changing their stances on issues as new evidence or strong reasons warrant it.

 #### Step 2: Decide